ckeditor/ckeditor5/docs/features/read-only.md

 	} );
 ```

 When the button is clicked, the property `editor.isReadOnly` is set to `true`.
-This triggers the code showed above, which in turn removes the toolbar.
-After clicking the button again and setting `editor.isReadOnly` to `false`, the code adds the toolbar to the editor again.
+This triggers the code showed above, which in turn hides the toolbar using CSS styles.
+After clicking the button once more and setting `editor.isReadOnly` to `false`, the toolbar is visible again.
+This approach will work both for classic and decoupled editors.

 Use the demo below to see this code in action, toggle read-only mode together with the editor's toolbar with the dedicated button.